-Tierno Monénembo was born Thierno Saidou Diallo in Porédaka, in the region of Mamou, Guinea on July 21st 1947.
-Like many of his compatriots, he left his homeland to flee the dictatorial regime of Ahmed Sékou Touré, then president.
-Leaving on foot for Senegal in 1969 at the age of 22, Monénembo would only return to Guinea after Touré's death in 1984.
-He has published twelve texts to date, but this paper will draw on his first two: Les Crapaudsbrousse, published in 1979, and Les Écailles du ciel, published in 1986.
-In these novels he decries the precariousness of dictatorship and newly independent contexts, emphasising violence in particular, and the strategic use of public and hidden transcripts is revealed.
-In L'invention du Quotidien Michel de Certeau draws a distinction between lieu and espace, describing the former (place) as a fixed physical location featuring immobile buildings and roads, and the latter (space) as an area lived in, conditioned and changed by those in and around it.
-"L'espace...' he says, 'est un lieu pratiqué" (space is a practised place) (173).
-Thus although Monénembo addresses the very physical area of a city, he depicts it as a set of spheres conditioned by the ongoing contest for power, gradually reshaped by its inhabitants; for Certeau, and for Monénembo, the city is very much "une expérience sociale" (a social experience) seen through the eyes of character-observers (Certeau 155).
-Though in these novels these spheres may on the surface appear to be unanimously under the control of dictator figures, Monénembo reveals not only the cracks in this display but also the contest for power which occurs in hidden spaces.
+In L'invention du Quotidien Michel de Certeau draws a distinction between lieu and espace, describing the former (place) as a fixed physical location featuring immobile buildings and roads and the latter (space) as an area lived in, conditioned, and changed by those in and around it.
+"L'espace" 'space,' he says, 'est un lieu pratiqué" 'is a practiced place' (173).
+Thus although Monénembo addresses the very physical area of a city, he depicts it as a set of spheres conditioned by the ongoing contest for power, gradually reshaped by its inhabitants; for de Certeau, and for Monénembo, the city is very much "une expérience sociale" 'a social experience' seen through the eyes of character-observers (de Certeau 155).
+Though in these novels these spheres may on the surface appear to be unanimously under the control of dictator figures, Monénembo reveals not only the cracks in this display, but also the contest for power that occurs in hidden spaces.
 The author shows space to be conditioned by multiple agents, importantly not just those who lay public claim to power: indeed, interrelated covert practices of domination and resistance perpetually reshape the spaces inhabited by these subjects.

-Achille Mbembe highlights the need for a nuanced understanding of the complex factors which affect territorialisation in the present, not neglecting the influences of colonialism but not drawing connections which are too simple either ("At the Edge" 265).
-In his 2010 essay Sortir de la grande nuit he explores the very material conditions characterising decolonisation across Africa.
+Achille Mbembe highlights the need for a nuanced understanding of the complex factors that affect territorialization in the present, not neglecting the influences of colonialism but not drawing connections that are too simple either ("At the Edge" 265).
+In his 2010 essay Sortir de la grande nuit he explores the very material conditions characterizing decolonization across Africa.
 But rather than reiterate their negative implications, he sees them as points of departure, catalysts for creative reinventions and definitions of what Africa means today.
-The emphasis he places on mobility in this "nouvel âge de dispersion et de circulation" is especially helpful for examining débrouillard responses to sovereignty in dictatorship spaces (Sortir, 224).
+The emphasis he places on mobility in this "nouvel âge de dispersion et de circulation" 'new age of dispersion and circulation' is especially helpful for examining débrouillard responses to sovereignty in dictatorship spaces (Sortir 224).
 The aim here, via a detailed reading of Monénembo's work, is thus to build understanding of what Howard Caygill calls the "complex and dynamic spatio-temporal field that manifests itself in postures of domination and defiance" (4).

-This article will address domination then resistance, but are not ordered thus to suggest the former has ultimate primacy.
-Quite the contrary, I aim to show how cyclical and interrelated different expressions of power are and by deduction, that those localised chains of violence reflect the broader scale causal cycles of domination and resistance.
+This article will address domination then resistance, but they are not ordered thus to suggest that the former has ultimate primacy.
+Quite the contrary, I aim to show how cyclical and interrelated different expressions of power are and by deduction that those localized chains of violence reflect the broader scale causal cycles of domination and resistance.
 Where Mbembe's pessimism in On the Postcolony effectively highlights the brutality and hardship of the postcolonial space, it overlooks the potential for productive resistance (108).
-We need a model which accounts for the complexity and dynamic practices of both resistance and dominance.
-Cultural patterns of domination and subordination must be understood via a dialectic of disguise and surveillance, and we will see that both parties perform wearing masks (one of unitary control, one of submissive consent) and both are working on discerning the true state of things (one of schemes of revolt, and one of cracks in the authority) (Domination 3).
-Monénembo's focus on this heeds Jean-François Bayart's call to look beneath the surface (The State in Africa, 220).
-And in this study Bayart's imagery of appetite and greed (his 'politics of the belly') brings into sharp relief these unseen movements of contested power.
+We need a model that accounts for the complexity and dynamic practices of both resistance and dominance.
+Cultural patterns of domination and subordination must be understood via a dialectic of disguise and surveillance, and we will see that both parties perform wearing masks (one of unitary control, one of submissive consent) and both are working on discerning the true state of things (one of schemes of revolt and one of cracks in the authority) (Scott, Domination 3).
+Monénembo's focus on this heeds Jean-François Bayart's call to look beneath the surface (220).
+And in this study Bayart's imagery of appetite and greed (his "politics of the belly") brings into sharp relief these unseen movements of contested power.
 Dictatorship and resistance are mutually constituted in dialogic relationship to one another.
 I will address them each in turn here, but aim to establish the interdependence and complexity of these sets of power practices.